torproject/onionbalance/docs/use-cases.rst

 -------------------

 **SKS Keyserver Pool**
-  Kristian Fiskerstrand has set up a hidden service `keyserver pool <https://sks-keyservers.net/overview-of-pools.php#pool_tor>`_ which connects users to one of the available hidden service key servers.
+  Kristian Fiskerstrand has set up a onion service `keyserver pool <https://sks-keyservers.net/overview-of-pools.php#pool_tor>`_ which connects users to one of the available onion service key servers.